 On the evening of Sabbath the 20th May, I went to Kirklandhill to conduct the service.
-I found that the granary, which had been fitted up by the farmer, would not nearly contain the people that had assembled; and, consequently, as the weather was fine, I preached in the open air, The congregation, to the number of about four hundred, gladly retired to a neighbouring field, and, standing or sitting on the green grass, listened with rapt attention to the words f truth and eternal life.
+I found that the granary, which had been fitted up by the farmer, would not nearly contain the people that had assembled; and, consequently, as the weather was fine, I preached in the open air, The congregation, to the number of about four hundred, gladly retired to a neighbouring field, and, standing or sitting on the green grass, listened with rapt attention to the words of truth and eternal life.
 I spoke from the great invitation contained in Rev. xxii.
 17, "The Spirit and the bride say, Come; " and never did I address a more eager or earnest audience.
-Young and old, and people of various classes, seemed to be much impressed and to take the deepest interest in the service.
-A second meeting was held in the granary, attended by about eighty persons, most of whom were in a state f deep spiritual anxiety and distress.
-I conversed with nearly twenty f them, who wept bitterly under a sense of sin, and eagerly inquired about the way of salvation.
+Young and old, and people of various classes seemed to be much impressed and to take the deepest interest in the service.
+A second meeting was held in the granary, attended by about eighty persons, most of whom were in a state of deep spiritual anxiety and distress.
+I conversed with nearly twenty of them, who wept bitterly under a sense of sin, and eagerly inquired about the way of salvation.
 A few Christian friends and myself, for nearly an hour, engaged in the work of dealing with awakened souls, and ministering comfort, instruction, or warning, according to their necessities.
 This most interesting and precious work was deeply affecting, and led, I hope, to some blessed results.
-The awakening, so strikingly and decidedly begun in this quiet country place, is going on at this moment, and promises, by the blessing f Clod, to issue in a gracious and permanent revival.
+The awakening, so strikingly and decidedly begun in this quiet country place, is going on at this moment, and promises, by the blessing of God, to issue in a gracious and permanent revival.

 From ‘Authentic Records of Revival, now in progress in the United Kingdom, published in 1860, re-printed and edited in 1980 by Richard Owen Roberts.